-The CLC Server Command Line Tools (CLT) allows algos, workflows and external applications to be invoked on a CLC Server from a command line and scripts.
+The CLC Server Command Line Tools (CLT) allows CLC tools, workflows and external applications to be invoked on a CLC Server from a command line and scripts.
 See the CLC Server Command Line Tools User Manual for more information.

-When using the CLT to run external applications, the server exectution context is chosen unless the -G is used to select a specific grid preset.
-As always, running the CLT with missing or invalid parameters, will provide a help text describing how to correct the situation.
+When using the CLT to run external applications, the server execution context is chosen unless the -G is used to select a specific grid preset.
+As always, running the CLC Server Command Line Tools with missing or invalid parameters, will provide a help text describing how to correct the situation.
 Trying to invoke the copy external application with no arguments yields the following output: